MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 #### To update the data source for a report template

 1. Update the modified report.

    Update the Report Writer report in Report Writer.
-2. Run the report for which you made modifications to.
+1. Run the report for which you made modifications to.
-3. Export the report in XML format.
+1. Export the report in XML format.

    In the Report Destination Window, export the report as a file in XML format, click OK.
-5. Open the report template document.
+1. Open the report template document.

-  	This can be done via the clicking Modify in the Report Template Maintenance window (Administration >> Reports >> Template Maintenance) or opening the report template document .docx file directly.
+   This can be done by clicking Modify in the Report Template Maintenance window (Administration >> Reports >> Template Maintenance) or opening the report template document .docx file directly.
-7. In the Developer pane, select Field List from Microsoft Dynamics GP Templates group.
+1. In the Developer pane, select Field List from Microsoft Dynamics GP Templates group.
-8. Select the XML Resource containing the report definition in the Custom XML Mapping pane.
+1. Select the XML Resource containing the report definition in the Custom XML Mapping pane.
-9. In the Developer pane, select Remove Source from the Microsoft Dynamics GP templates group.
+1. In the Developer pane, select Remove Source from the Microsoft Dynamics GP templates group.
-10. Click OK to Removing a data source may cause missing data on the template.
+1. Click OK to removing a data source may cause missing data on the template.
-11. In the Developer pane, select Add Source from the Microsoft Dynamics GP Templates group.
+1. In the Developer pane, select Add Source from the Microsoft Dynamics GP Templates group.
-12. Locate the XML Document file saved in Step 3, click Open.
+1. Locate the XML Document file saved in Step 3 and click Open.
-13. In the Custom XML Mapping pane, you should now see a new XML Resource listed.
+1. In the Custom XML Mapping pane, you should see a new XML Resource listed.

     > [!NOTE]
     > The naming convention should be the same as before.
-14. Modify the word template as needed and Save As.
+1. Modify the word template as needed and Save As.
-15. Re-Import the word template document into Microsoft Dynamics GP.
+1. Re-import the word template document into Microsoft Dynamics GP.

 ## Word Template Generator